alabsi91/reanimated-color-picker/readme.md

 ![panel2](https://github.com/alabsi91/reanimated-color-picker/blob/main/images/panel2.png?raw=true)

-- A square-shaped slider (windows style) used for changing the color's hue and saturation.
+- A square-shaped slider (windows style) is used for changing the color's hue and saturation.

 > **Note** you need to add [`<BrightnessSlider />`](#small_orange_diamondbrightnessslider-) alongside with it.